alphadi/alphadi/README.md

 - 👋 Hi, I’m Adithya Venugopal
-- 👀 I’m an Analytics Consultant / Data Engineer
+- 👀 I’m an Analytics Consultant and Business Intelligence Engineer
 - 📫 How to reach me adithya.venugopal@gmail.com

 <!---